Jacques Godart, 6th Marquis de Belbeuf: Belbeuf

 It was Raoul de Mathan who sold the estate in 1930 to Olivier Jallu, a lawyer in Paris.
-Occupied by the German armies during the World War II, stripped of its furniture and requisitioned for the housing of twenty families, the structure of the castles collapsed in 1956 and an auction in 1957 dispersed everything that presented more value; finally, in 1958, AXA Assurances became owner of the castle, whose interior restoration began in 1963 and the office building was inaugurated in May 1968.
+Occupied by the German armies during the World War II, stripped of its furniture and requisitioned for the housing of twenty families, the structure of the castles collapsed in 1956 and an auction in 1957 dispersed everything that presented more value; finally, in 1958, Axa became owner of the castle, whose interior restoration began in 1963 and the office building was inaugurated in May 1968.